Religion in Indonesia Nowadays

 Here are six major religions in Indonesia and basic facts about them.

-While most Indonesian Muslims are Sunni, this religion has become absorbed into the local culture and created many interesting mixes.
+this religion has become absorbed into the local culture and created many interesting mixes.
 Many traditional practices got Islamic influences, and people in some areas also conduct religious practices with traditional influences.
-Before and during Ramadan, you will see a lot of traditional events in various provinces that celebrate this holy month.
+Before and during Ramadan, you will see lot of traditional events in various provinces that celebrate this holy month.

 Just like Catholic, the most Protestant populations are concentrated in Eastern Indonesia, North Sumatra, Borneo, North Sulawesi, and Western Sulawesi.
 However, you can find various Protestant worship places in other areas in Indonesia.